 The CSW delegation runs as part of our semester two program.
-Applications open from May.
+Applications have not yet opened.

 The UN Commission on the Status of Women (CSW) is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.